 All the other features of the Alpha Freak are as you would expect on a focussed garment of this type – the long front zip offers easy on and off while also allowing good venting options.
 The zip also closes up high to offer protection to the neck and chin and has both a protective storm flap and chin guard.
 These are nice touches, but also ones that make all the difference when you are wearing the top in challenging conditions and over long periods.

 Lastly, a single zipped chest pocket will store your headtorch, compass or snack bar and I love the longer length cuffs with thumb loops.
-These allow the top to stay in position when you are pulling a shell over the top and keep your wrists protected inside gloves.
+These allow the top to stay in position when you are pulling a shell over the top.
+They can also keep your wrists protected inside gloves.

 It is probably clear from early on in this review that I really really rate the Rab Alpha Freak Pull-On.
-By combining the excellent properties of Polartec fabrics with clever design, Rab have produced a very high performance top suitable for a range of users and varied conditions.
-Alpha Direct 200 offers the chance to wear it in a very wide range of conditions and through varied exertion levels (you really need to try this stuff to realise just how good it really is!) and the other fabrics used and the clever design have produced a top that will become a much used mountain friend.
+By combining the excellent properties of Polartec fabrics with clever design, Rab have produced a high performance top suitable for a range of users and varied conditions.
+Alpha Direct 200 offers the chance to wear it in a very wide range of conditions and through varied exertion levels.
+Then, the other fabrics and clever design have produced a top that will become a much used mountain friend.
 I can’t see how this top could be improved!
 Full details are available on the Rab website here and it is worth having a read about Polartec Alpha on their website here.
 The Alpha Freak Pull-On retails for £130.